rubenrekhi/hris-system/USER-GUIDE.md

 ## Frequently Asked Questions

+### Authentication & Access

+**Q: I forgot my password.
+How do I reset it?**
+A: Use the "Forgot Password" link on the WorkOS login page, or contact your system administrator for assistance.

+**Q: Why can't I see certain features or buttons?**
+A: Features are restricted based on your role (Member, HR, or Admin).
+Contact your administrator if you need additional permissions.

+**Q: What's the difference between a User and an Employee?**
+A: A User is your login account for accessing the system.
+An Employee is a record in the employee database.
+They can be linked together by email, but you can have a User account without being an Employee, and vice versa.

+**Q: How do I link my user account to an employee record?**
+A: Linking happens automatically if an employee record exists with the same email as your user account.
+Contact your administrator if you think you should be linked but aren't.

+**Q: Can I view my own employee information?**
+A: Yes!
+If your user account is linked to an employee record, click your name in the top-right corner to view your profile.

+**Q: How long does my session last?**
+A: Sessions expire after 7 days of inactivity.
+You'll need to log in again after that.

 ### General Questions

 **Q: Can I undo a change I made?**
-A: The system does not have a built-in undo feature, but all changes are logged in the Audit Logs.
+A: The system does not have a built-in undo feature, but all changes are logged in the Audit Logs (for Admin users).
 You can view what changed and manually revert it if needed.

-**Q: Why can't I see certain features?**
-A: Some features require specific permissions (HR or Admin access).
-Check with your system administrator.
+**Q: What roles are required for different actions?**
+A:
+- **Member**: View-only access
+- **HR**: Create/edit employees, departments, teams, import/export
+- **Admin**: All HR permissions plus CEO management and audit log access

 **Q: Can I export a partial organizational chart?**
 A: Yes, use the filters when exporting to limit the data to a specific department, team, or employee status.